MOre NUrturing and More Empowerment Nested in Technology (MONUMENT) was a trans-national technological and social innovation project.

 Its aim was to strengthen the resilience of informal carers of people living with dementia, giving them the tools to care for the person living with dementia at home for longer.

 This was done through professional and structural support based on the principles of the bottom-up Dutch Odensehuis model alongside the application of technological solutions to solve barriers identified by carers themselves.

 The Environment Service at Norfolk County Council focused the local pilot project on reducing the barriers identified by carers of people living with dementia in accessing the outdoors and its associated health benefits.

 This work was focused on specific pilot locations with Gressenhall Farm and Workhouse Museum becoming one of the key locations during the latter half of the project.

-This pilot is led locally by the Environment Service at Norfolk County Council, working closely with colleagues in Adult Social Services and our UK and European partners to ensure learning and opportunities from this project are embedded within our wider practices.
+The Environment Service are working alongside colleagues in Adult Social Services to ensure learning and opportunities from this project are being embedded within our wider work.

 Visit the MONUMENT website to find out more.